cocogitto/cocogitto/docs/website/guide/README.md

 A typical example is editing your project manifest in your package manager configuration file.
-You can run pre bump commands with the `latest` and `version` aliases to reference respectively the latest known tag and the target version.
+You can run pre bump commands with the `latest` and `version` aliases to reference respectively the latest known version and the target version.

+In case you are first setting out your project and you don't have a version yet, you can define a default value for the aliases.
+This can be simply done by adding a default value to the alias like: `{{version|0.0.0}}`.
+The same can be done for any of the version aliases.

 **Example:**